home lab

 Proxmox VE is an extremely popular open-source hypervisor for home lab environments

 Similarly, XCP-NG is an open-source hypervisor based on XenServer.
-It offers advanced features such as live patching and enhanced storage performance.
-By leveraging these open-source hypervisors, you can optimize your home lab servers for better performance, reduced power consumption, and improved data security.
+It offers features such as live patching and enhanced storage performance.
+I do prefer Proxmox over XCP-ng interface in my honest opinion is more user friendly, etc.

 Check out my comparison of XCP NG vs Proxmox here: